NoumenaDigital/npl-cli/README.md

 - `npl version` - Displays the current version of the NPL CLI.
 - `npl help` - Displays help information for the NPL CLI.
+- `npl check` - Checks the NPL for compilation errors and warnings.
+An optional path to a directory can be provided as an argument.
+If no path is provided, the current working directory is used.

 ## Supported Operating Systems and architectures